Which are the best matched betting bank accounts and other payment methods to use in 2019?

 Running a betting account online generally requires passing personal and financial data over the Internet, putting some gamblers off the idea.

-It’s no wonder when there’s so many stories in the media of hackers targeting personal details and payment information on a global scale.
+It’s no wonder when there are so many stories in the media of hackers targeting personal details and payment information on a global scale.

 It’s one of the only drawbacks to betting online and one that operators spend a lot of time combatting.